hidat/audio_pipeline/README.md

   * *--local, -l*
     Use the local KEXP MusicBrainz server instead of musicbrainz.org

-  * *--mbhost*
+  * *--i, --gen_item_code*
-    Specify a host server other than musicbrainz.org
+    Generate a unique item code for all audio files

-  * *--gen_item_code, -i*
+  * *--anchor, -a*
-    Generate a new unique item code for all audio files.
+    Set KEXPAnchorStatus field of all tracks to '1'

 ######To Run